Y-Less/inprogressfiles/open.mp/pawn-lang/pawn-lang.md

 This booklet attempts to be both an informal introduction and a (more formal) language specification at the same time, perhaps succeeding at neither.
 Since it is also the standard book on pawn,∗ the focus of this booklet is on being accurate and complete, rather than being easy to grasp.

 The double nature of this booklet shows through in the order in
-which it
-presents the subjects.
+which it presents the subjects.
 The larger conceptual parts of the language, variables and functions, are covered first.
 The operators, the statements and general syntax rules follow later —not that they are less important, but they are easier to learn, to look up, or to take for granted.

+_______
-∗ It is no longer the only book on Pawn.
+###### ∗ It is no longer the only book on Pawn.

+# SECOND CHAPTER FINISHED

 62